niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 There are three other required arguments for executing ``ABIN LAUNCHER``:

-- :guilabel:`-p / \\--profile`, the **name of the profile** you want to run jobs with.

-   The profile is a label used by ``ABIN LAUNCHER`` to know which information to get from its different files.
-It defines what type of scaling and rendering will be performed, as well as which program will be run and how.
-As will be explained further in this documentation, this value must be the same as the one given in the :ref:`clusters configuration file <clusters_file>` and in the name of the :ref:`rendering function <rendering_fct>` *(This is case-sensitive!)*.

 - :guilabel:`-cl / \\--cluster_name`, the **name of the cluster** you are running on.

    This value must be the same as the one given in the :ref:`clusters configuration file <clusters_file>`, so that ``ABIN LAUNCHER`` knows what you are referring to. *(This is case-sensitive!)*